 To make things easy for advertisers, the editorial team at Bristol Life came up with a list of ten sample questions.
 Most touched on the sort of inward-looking, naval-gazing topics (‘Why did you get into agency work?’, ‘What is the oddest thing you have done in your role’?, ‘What does your industry mean to you’?) that encourage you to talk about yourself, not your clients.
 Advertisers did, however, have the freedom to compose their own questions.

-Our response was to bin the lot and start afresh.
-We retained just one question (‘What sets Text Wizard apart?’) in case we might look like we didn’t belong in the feature.
+My response was to bin the lot and start afresh.
+I retained just one question (‘What sets Text Wizard apart?’) in case I might look like I didn’t belong in the feature.

-Our opening question (‘Why words and nothing else?’) explains what this Bristol copywriting agency does in just five words.
-It fixes the problem of not having a sector, and invites us to say why ‘words and nothing else’ is good for clients.
+My opening question (‘Why words and nothing else?’) explains what this Bristol copywriting agency does in just five words.
+It fixes the problem of not having a sector, and invites me to say why ‘words and nothing else’ is good for clients.

 The big surprise was that nearly all advertisers relied entirely on the sample questions.
 One advertiser (the free-thinking Jason Flinter of The Flint) wrote all his own questions; a couple of others introduced one or two of their own.
 Everyone else trotted sheeplike into the ring of ready-made questions.